Prompt Injection via User-Pasted Content

 Prevention

-• Never concatenate user-supplied text into the same string as system instructions without an explicit untrusted-content label.
+• Segregate external content.
+Never concatenate user-supplied text into the same string as system instructions without an explicit untrusted-content label (Step 1).

-• Maintain a scan library of known injection phrases and update it quarterly — the public OWASP LLM Top 10 list is a good starting point.
+• Input/output filtering.
+Maintain a scan library of known injection phrases and update it quarterly; the OWASP GenAI list is a good starting point.

-• Enforce output schema validation: if your assistant is supposed to return a JSON summary, reject any response that is not valid JSON of the expected shape.
+• Define output formats.
+If the assistant is supposed to return a JSON summary, reject any response that is not valid JSON of the expected shape.

 FAQ